-- I. Purpose.
-This regulation implements the minimum eligibility requirements established in Section 700.1.1 of the UNC Policy Manual for baccalaureate degree-seeking applicants for first-time undergraduate admission. - II.
+I. Purpose.
+This regulation implements the minimum eligibility requirements established in Section 700.1.1 of the UNC Policy Manual for baccalaureate degree-seeking applicants for first-time undergraduate1 admission.

+II.
 Minimum Course Requirements (MCR).
-Applicants must complete the set of courses defined in Section 700.1.1 of the UNC Policy Manual, which includes four English course unitss, four mathematics course unitss, three science course unitss, two social science course unitss, and two additional academic courses from English, mathematics, science, social studies, world languages or computer science.
-These courses must be completed at the high school level courses. two foreign language courses. - III.
-Minimum Admissibility Eligibility Requirements (MEAR).-Applicants must achieve either a minimum 2.5 weighted high school grade point average (GPA); or a minimum SAT of 1010 or ACT of 19. - A. For students entering in the Fall 2024 or Spring 2025 sSemesters: - High School GPA: Applicants must achieve either a minimum weighted 2.5-weighted high school grade point average (GPA); - Standardized Test Scores: Students are not required to submit a standardized test score.. - 1.2.
-Standardized Test Scores: Students are not required to submit a standardized test score.
+Applicants must complete the set of courses defined in Section 700.1.1 of the UNC Policy Manual, which includes four English course units, four mathematics course units, three science course units, two social science course units, and two additional academic courses from English, mathematics, science, social studies, world languages or computer science.
+These courses must be high school level courses.

+III.
+Minimum Eligibility Requirements (MER).

+A. For students entering in the Fall 2024 or Spring 2025 semesters: 1.
+High School GPA: Applicants must achieve a minimum weighted 2.5 high school grade point average (GPA);2

-However, if a student does not meet the minimum High School GPA requirement, they may gain admission eligibility with a composite ACT score of 19 or a combined SAT (mathematics and evidence-based reading and writing) of 1010. - B.-The SAT score scale on which this minimum standard is based is the sum of the critical reading and mathematics subtests, a sum that has a possible range of 400-1600.
-The ACT score scale on which this minimum standard is based is the average (rounded to the nearest whole number) of the four subtests, and the possible range is 1-36. - B. For students entering in the Fall 2025 or Spring 2026 semester-and beyond:
+2. Standardized Test Scores: Students are not required to submit a standardized test score.
+However, if a student does not meet the minimum High School GPA requirement, they may gain admission eligibility with a composite ACT score of 19 or a combined SAT (mathematics and evidence-based reading and writing) of 1010.

+B. For students entering in the Fall 2025 or Spring 2026 semester: